marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ### Don't use `WebWorkers` for simple download tasks
 A lot of Micrio involves downloading *a lot* of individual tile-textures when the user is panning and zooming the large images.
 [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are asynchronously running separate CPU thread you can call from your main JS thread, which you can give a task to do on its own.

 I thought it would be a good idea to offload the texture loading to 3 separate WebWorkers.
-On paper this is a good idea-- the downloading and casting to `ImageBitmap` can be done in the WebWorker, and when it's done, it just passes the bitmap back to the main JS thread, so it can be linked as a WebGL texture.
+On paper this is a good idea: the downloading and casting to `ImageBitmap` can be done in the WebWorker, and when it's done, it just passes the bitmap back to the main JS thread, so it can be linked as a WebGL texture.

 After using this for a while, I found out that this was actually a large performance stopper.
 I haven't fully dived into it, but I do know this:

-**I assumed I knew what was good for the browser**
+**I assumed I knew what was good for the browser.**

 What I forgot is that the browser engine is *heavily* optimized by itself, and by using the WebWorkers, I solved a problem before it became a problem.
 The browser on itself is optimized enough to simply download all the images in the main JS thread.